NicPym/grad-program-team-8/README.md

 ## How to start up the server

-Navigate to the docker directory and run `docker-compose build`, followed by `docker-compose-up` to start the application.
+Navigate to the `docker` directory and run `docker-compose build`, followed by `docker-compose-up` to start the application.
 The application is hosted at `https://localhost:8080`.

+When loading the website, one will notice the your browser will say that the site in unsafe.
+This is because this app uses a self signed certificate (`server.cert`) located in the server `directory`.
+To remove this error, you can either click advanced and proceed or install the certificate on your system.

 ## Implementation